kryzar/LoLaTeXcv/README.md

 ```
 !['Education history with `lltxHistory`](Screenshots/EducationHistory.png)

 The downside is that we manually have to write `\lltxdotfill` in each item.
-The good side is that this environment is very adaptive and can be used without `\lltxdotfill`, for example by presenting your content as a list of subsection.
+The plus side is that this environment is very adaptive and can be used without `\lltxdotfill`, for example by presenting your content as a list of subsections.
 This is what I do for computer skills.

 ```latex
 \begin{lltxHistory}{Informatique}